primus/primus/CONTRIBUTING.md

 ## Questions

-When you're first starting you're bound to have questions about this project.
+When you're first starting out, you're bound to have questions about this project.
 We hope that our documentation in the [README.md][readme] provides answers to all your questions.
 In rare cases when the documentation does not answer your question you could:

 1. Join our [IRC][irc] room and ask the question there.
 The authors, contributors and users of this project usually hang around there.
-2. By creating an issue on GitHub.
-Throughly explain your issue, the more information you provide us with the better we can help you.
+2. Create an issue on GitHub thoroughly explaining your issue.
+The more information you provide us with, the better we can help you.

 We will do our best to answer your questions in a timely manner.
-Please note that if you create an new issue by stuffing the question in the title and no explanation in the body it will be closed and locked immediately and referred to this contribution file.
+Please note that if you create a new issue and put everything in the title with no explanation in the body, it will be closed and locked immediately and you'll be prompted to follow the instructions contained in this file.

 ## Issues